RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/AT-Command-Manual/README.md

 1. **About the UART Pin**:
     - Pin 6 (TX1) and Pin 7 (RX1) are reserved for UART1.
     - Pin 25 (TX3) and Pin 26 (RX3) are reserved for UART3.
-    - During sleep, Pin 7 (RX1) and Pin 26 (RX3) are automatically configured as wake up pins and in external interrupt mode with internal pull-down resistor.
+    - During sleep, Pin 7 (RX1) and Pin 26 (RX3) are automatically configured as wake-up pins and in external interrupt mode with an internal pull-down resistor.
 Wake-up will be triggered by a rising edge on these RX pins.

 2. **About the SWD Debug Pin**: Pin 10 (SWDIO) and Pin 13 (SWCLK) are used for SWD connection.

 3. **About the Power Pin**: The power pin on the RAK811 module includes VCC/GND, Pin 1, Pin 11, Pin 12, Pin 21, Pin 28, Pin 29, Pin 30, Pin 31, Pin 32, and Pin 34;

-4. **About the Reset Pin**: The reset pin on the RAK811 module is the Pin 24.
+4. **About the Reset Pin**: The reset pin on the RAK811 module is Pin 24.

 5. **About the BOOT Pin**: The BOOT0 pin on the RAK811 module is Pin 17.